YanMaciel/notes-app-api/README.md

 #### Access at: http://notes.ecdb.com.br/

 ## Description
-This is a basic web app via which you can sign up, login and create notes for you, and eventually delete the notes you don't want displayed anymore.
+This is a web app via which you can sign up, login and create notes for you, and eventually delete the notes you don't want displayed anymore.

 ## Created with
 Summary:
--> Design Pattern: API REST
+- Design Pattern: API REST
--> Backend: Kotlin + Spring Boot
+- Backend: Kotlin + Spring Boot
--> Postgre Database
+- Postgre Database
--> Frontend: React.js (frontend)
+- Frontend: React.js (frontend)
--> JWT to authenticate
+- JWT to authenticate
--> Deployed at Heroku both frontend and backend separated because it is a REST application
+- Deployed at Heroku both frontend and backend separated because it is a REST application
+- Git and GIthub for version control

 To create this application I took the time (around 2 months) to learn technologies and design patterns that we don't see during CS50 to further develop myself as a programmer.
 In my researches I found that the API REST Design Pattern is very popular in the industry, which relies in the HTTP protocol, and separates the frontend from the backend, via which the frontend makes RESTful calls to endpoints in the backend.
 The calling client (frontend) can perform predefined operations using the Restful service.